-\Census dates are used by colleges to determine enrollment figures and to determine students' eligibility for financial aid disbursements.
+Census dates are used by colleges to determine enrollment figures and to determine students' eligibility for financial aid disbursements.

 MCC uses a quarter system with four academic quarters designated as FA (Fall), WI (Winter), SP (Spring), and SS (Summer).
-This year Fall and Spring Academic quarters are 11 weeks in length.
-Winter and Summer are 10 weeks.

 Standard courses are full-quarter classes that begin and end within the designated academic quarter dates (see begin and end dates in the academic calendar).
-Non-standard courses may run for less than the full quarter, more than the full quarter, and/or may have nonstandard begin and end dates not within the designated academic quarter dates.
+Non-standard courses may run for less than the full quarter, more than the full quarter, and/or may have non-standard begin and end dates not within the designated academic quarter dates.